Savidude/pivotal-cf-is/pattern-1/README.md

     cd ../tile/
     ```

-2. Build the tile.
+2. Navigate to pivotal-cf-is/pattern-1/tile directory and execute build.sh
     ```
     ./build.sh
     ```
-3. The tile will be created in the root of the ```product``` folder under tile directory.
+    Executing this script will generate the tile for WSO2 IS 5.7.0 deployment.
+The tile will be created in the root of the ```product``` folder under tile directory.

 4. Upload the tile to the Pivotal Environment and configure it.